 Learn more about ACSWMD's recycling containers available for public events.
 Waste Warrior volunteers can help staff waste sorting stations to reduce contamination of recyclables.
 Learn more and request Waste Warrior volunteers.

 All food scraps are banned from the trash in Vermont.
 Plan to collect food scraps and used cooking oil at your event.
 For smaller events, food scraps can be taken to the District Transfer Station or your town drop-off.
 For larger events, find a hauler who provides collection of food scraps.

 Make sure you know what is accepted for composting and what contaminants should be kept out.
-Please note that no compostable products, including paper napkins, compostable cups, dishware, and utensils are accepted for composting in Addison County.
+Please note that no compostable products, including paper napkins, compostable cups, dishware, and utensils are accepted for composting drop-off or collection in Addison County.
 It is helpful to have signs with examples of acceptable items (either pictures or the real thing!) next to every collection container.
 If applicable, coordinate with food vendors or caterers about how serviceware and food scraps will be handled.

+Vermont state law prevents stores and food vendors from giving out single-use plastic products including straws, plastic stirrers, plastic bags, and Styrofoam cups and containers.
 Consider using reusable food service ware instead of single-use items such as plastic cutlery, paper cups, straws, and paper plates, none of which are recyclable.
-The District is building a collection of reusable ceramic dishware, drinking glasses, and silverware to loan to events.
-Contact us if your event is interested in borrowing our dishware.
+Keep in mind that compostable products such as compostable napkins, plates, cups, and utensils are NOT accepted for composting in Addison County.
 Alternatively, the HOPE Resale Store in Middlebury sells dishware and utensils for cents apiece, or ask your guests to bring their own reusable dishware.
-Keep in mind that compostable products such as compostable napkins, plates, cups, and utensils are not accepted for composting in Addison County.